-- 54. The FASB's PIR process is an evaluation of whether a standard is accomplishing its stated purpose by providing investors, lenders, creditors, and other allocators of capital (collectively, investors) with relevant information in ways that justify the costs of providing it.
+- 53. The FASB's PIR process is an evaluation of whether a standard is accomplishing its stated purpose by providing investors, lenders, creditors, and other allocators of capital (collectively, investors) with relevant information in ways that justify the costs of providing it.
 During the leases PIR process, the FASB solicits and considers diverse stakeholder input and other research to evaluate the FASB's leases standards and whether there are areas of improvement that the FASB should address.
-The FASB's PIR process comprises three stages, as follows: - (a) stage 1: Post-issuance date implementation monitoring; - (b) stage 2: Post-effective date evaluation of benefits and costs; and - (c) stage 3: Summary of research and reporting. - 55.
+The FASB's PIR process comprises three stages, as follows: - (a) stage 1: Post-issuance date implementation monitoring; - (b) stage 2: Post-effective date evaluation of benefits and costs; and - (c) stage 3: Summary of research and reporting. - 54.
 During phase 1 of the PIR of IFRS 16 we will review the findings of the FASB's PIR available at that time.
-However, the FASB's PIR findings may differ from the IASB's findings due to the differences between some of the requirements in IFRS 16 and the decisions made by the FASB (see Appendix B).
-Further information about the status of FASB's PIR, amendments that have been made since ASU 2016-02 Leases was issued and a summary of feedback that the FASB has received to date in its PIR is provided in Agenda Paper 7B.
+However, the FASB's PIR findings may differ from the IASB's findings due to the differences between some of the requirements in IFRS 16 and the decisions made by the FASB (see Appendix B to Agenda Paper 7A for the June 2024 joint FASB-IASB education meeting).
+Further information about the status of FASB's PIR, amendments that have been made since ASU 2016-02 Leases was issued and a summary of feedback that the FASB has received to date in its PIR is provided in Agenda Paper 7B for the joint FASB-IASB education meeting in June 2024.